Laxus8120/AirLine_Booking_Backend_API/NOTES.md

 * In this createBooking funtion the data consist of the flightId and UserId.
 * the data.flightId  gonna fetch a flight from flightService and fetch the data from there .

-### How can we make a http call to our flightAnd search Service.?
+### How can we make a http call to our flightAndsearchService.?

 * So, there is a package `axios` which easily helps to make http req.
 *  And now , the `axios.get()`, now we have to make the url where we make our get req.
 * setting up `FLIGHT_SERVICE_PATH  = 'localhost:3000'`  in our .env  file.
 * creating a url like `let getFlightRequestUrl  = `${FLIGHT_SERVICE_PATH}/api/v1/flights/${flightId}`;`
+* we are creaing the funtion like updating the booking and after updating the booking we also need a funciton to update the flight data we have in our flightandSearch service .
+* so, we are creating a updateFlight in flish repo too.